 Lori Jeanne has been living in Rochester for 33 years, having moved from Springfield, MA to attend NTID (SVP ’89).
 She received a degree in Marketing & Sales from Bryant and Stratton College in 1995.
 After several years as a full-time mom to her four beautiful children, she worked as a pre-K paraprofessional with the Rochester City School District and then as a home health aide with Unity Health System.
 She now works as a Rehab Caregiver for Rochester Regional Health.
-Lori Jeanne is committed to lifelong learning, taking workshops and continuing education courses online, and pursuing master trainer.
-She became a Beachbody Coach in 2011 and loves it!
+She is also a health coach—on the side—and loves it!
 Her favorite hobbies are gatherings, tea parties, dancing, listening to music, traveling, boating, arts and crafts, nutrition and fitness, meditation, and spending quality time with her husband, family, and two affectionate cats, Bruce and Sunshine.
 Lori Jeanne previously hosted DPHH and DNO events and currently hosts an annual outdoor tea party.
 She is now humbled and honored to serve the community of Deaf Women as the President of DWR.

 Hi!
 I am Eileen Todesco, am a New York native, having grown up in Mt.
 Morris, the little town next to Letchworth State Park.
 I attended Rochester School for the Deaf and graduated from there in 1985.
 I went to college but did not finish completing my degree.
 I am a proud mom of a son, 34, and a daughter, 32 and have been married for 34 years.
 My hobbies are traveling, reading, spending time with family and friends and being active in various organizations such as RSDAA, RRCD and now this wonderful organization called DWR.